 - 1. Your router.
 This is the easiest and most secure option.
 Every computer or device that goes through the router will be running through that encrypted tunnel.
-You donâ??t have to remember to turn it on and off again.
-You can fine-tune your VPN router software to manage traffic, if youâ??re confident in tweaking router settings.
+You don't have to remember to turn it on and off again.
+You can fine-tune your VPN router software to manage traffic, if you're confident in tweaking router settings.
 However, if VPNs cause an excessive slowdown to your internet connection, a router-applied VPN will cause all your devices to be extremely slow. - 2.
 Your computer or device.
 This is a more flexible option.
 You can turn the VPN on or off using the software on your device, and you can keep one device for secure VPN use and one for faster connections.
 It means that any VPN slowdowns will only affect that one device, not all of them.
-However, itâ??s not as secure, and you need to remember to log in and out of the VPN as you need it.
+However, it's not as o 2Do VPNs work on all connections?

-router-applied VPN.
-From a??How a VPN secures internet activitya?•.
+Illustration of a router-applied VPN.
+From "How a VPN secures internet activity".
 Mohammad Taha Khan, The Conversation, Is your VPN secure?
 CC BY-ND.